Happyr/developer.happyr.com/_posts/2019-09-12-http-client-and-caching.md

 asynchronous anything is strange in PHP but there is no magic.
 The asynchronous part in any PHP HTTP client is achieved with help from cURL.

-Asynchronous by default means that we are only making the request when we actually need data from the response.
-This allow us to start multiple requests and let cURL do them in parallel.
+Asynchronous by default means that we are only making the HTTP request when we actually need data from the response.
+This allow us to start multiple requests and let cURL execute them in parallel.

 Consider a server that take one second to reply.

 {% highlight php %}
 use Symfony\Component\HttpClient\CurlHttpClient;

-// Start clock
 $client = new CurlHttpClient();
 $responses = [];

+// Start clock
 for ($i = 0; $i < 100; ++$i) {
-    $responses[] = $client->request('GET', 'https://slow-server.com/foobar');
+    $responses[] = $client->request('GET', 'https://slow-server.com/foobar/'.$i);
 }

 foreach ($responses as $response) {
     $content = $response->getContent();
 }
-// End clock: 1.5s
+// Stop clock.
+Result: 1.5s
 {% endhighlight %}

-The above code will take just more than one second.
+The code above will take just more than one second to execute all the HTTP requests and read the response. .

 The following code will make the requests in serial.

 {% highlight php %}
 use Symfony\Component\HttpClient\CurlHttpClient;

-// Start clock
 $client = new CurlHttpClient();
 $responses = [];

+// Start clock
 for ($i = 0; $i < 100; ++$i) {
     $response = $client->request('GET', 'https://slow-server.com/foobar/'.$i);
     $responses[] = $response->getContent();
 }

-// End clock: 100+s
+// Stop clock.
+Result: 100+s
 {% endhighlight %}

-I hope this illustrate why this is super cool.
+I hope this illustrate why Symfony's HTTP client is super cool.
+This is of course achievable in other clients but Symfony has built their client with asynchronous in its foundation.

-## How about caching?
+## How about caching responses?

-If some of these 100 requests have been made previously, we could speed things up by using cache.
+If some of these 100 requests have been executed previously, we could reduce the number of HTTP requests by using cache.
 How could we leverage caching with these parallel requests?

 The general idea is to first look in the cache, if there is a cache miss, we start the request.
 Then we loop over all the cache misses and fetch the response to store them in cache for later use.